 We provide income replacement and medical treatment for work-related traumatic injury claims as required by applicable state laws.
 We generally provide for these claims through self-insurance programs.
 Workers' compensation laws also compensate survivors of workers who suffer employment related deaths.
 Our liability for traumatic injury claims is the estimated present value of current workers' compensation benefits, based on our actuary estimates.
 Our actuarial calculations are based on a blend of actuarial projection methods and numerous assumptions including claim development patterns, mortality, medical costs and interest rates.
 See "Item 8.
-Financial Statements and Supplementary Data-Note 19 - Accrued Workers' Compensation and Pneumoconiosis Benefits" for additional discussion.
-We had accrued liabilities for workers' compensation of \$48.0 million and \$49.5 million for these costs at December 31, 2023 and 2022, respectively.
-A one-percentage-point reduction in the discount rate would have increased operating expense by approximately \$2.4 million at December 31, 2023.
+Financial Statements and Supplementary Data-Note 13 - Accrued Workers' Compensation and Pneumoconiosis Benefits" for additional discussion.
+We had accrued liabilities for workers' compensation of \$47.9 million and \$48.0 million for these costs at December 31, 2024 and 2023, respectively.
+A one-percentage-point reduction in the discount rate would have increased operating expense by approximately \$2.1 million for the year ended December 31, 2024.
 We limit our exposure to traumatic injury claims by purchasing a high deductible insurance policy that starts paying benefits after deductibles for a particular claim year have been met.
-Our receivables for traumatic injury claims under this policy as of December 31, 2023 and 2022 were \$4.1 million.
+Our receivables for traumatic injury claims under this policy as of December 31, 2024 and 2023 were \$3.7 million and \$4.1 million, respectively.

 Coal mining companies are subject to FMSHA and various state statutes for the payment of medical and disability benefits to eligible recipients related to coal worker's pneumoconiosis, or black lung.
 We provide for these claims through self-insurance programs.
 Our pneumoconiosis benefits liability is calculated using the service cost method based on the actuarial present value of the estimated pneumoconiosis benefits obligation.
 Our actuarial calculations are based on numerous assumptions including disability incidence, medical costs, mortality, death benefits, dependents and discount rates.
-We had accrued liabilities of \$132.4 million and \$104.3 million for the pneumoconiosis benefits at December 31, 2023 and 2022, respectively.
-A one-percentage-point reduction in the discount rate would have increased the expense recognized for the year ended December 31, 2023 by approximately \$1.4 million.
+We had accrued liabilities of \$124.3 million and \$132.4 million for the pneumoconiosis benefits at December 31, 2024 and 2023, respectively.
+A one-percentage-point reduction in the discount rate would have increased the expense recognized for the year ended December 31, 2024 by approximately \$2.0 million.
 Under the service cost method used to estimate our pneumoconiosis benefits liability, actuarial gains or losses attributable to changes in actuarial assumptions, such as the discount rate, are amortized over the remaining service period of active miners.